kilgarenone/sametable-website/blog/how-to-build-your-first-saas.md

 description: From first principles
 ---

-# How I Built My First SaaS
+# How to Build Your First SaaS

 <a class="skip-main" href="#introduction">Skip to main content</a>